TAP to improve your riding

 EZ Transit Pass holders and

-You are now able to use your TAP card to board the ARTS bus.
-All ARTS buses will
+You are now able to use your TAP card to board Pasadena Transit.
+All Pasadena Transit buses will

 continue to have fare boxes, so you can still use change or your ticket book to